-- 4.1 The design of SSCs important to safety and the materials used shall consider the effects of operational conditions over the plant lifetime and the effects of design basis accidents on their characteristics and performance. - 4.2 A qualification procedure shall be adopted to confirm that SSCs important to safety meet throughout their design operational lives the demands for performing their function, taking into account environmental conditions38 over the lifetime of the plant and when required in anticipated operational occurrences and accident conditions.
+- 4.1 The design of SSCs important to safety and the materials used shall consider take into account the effects of operational conditions over the plant lifetime and the effects of design basis accidents on their characteristics and performance. - 4.2 Qualification procedures shall be adopted to confirm that SSCs important to safety meet throughout their design operational lives the demands for performing their function, taking into account environmental conditions47 over the lifetime of the plant and when required in anticipated operational occurrences and accident conditions.

-37 SSCs include software for I&C.
+46 SSCs include software for I&C.

-38 Environmental conditions include as appropriate vibration, temperature, pressure, jet impingement, electromagnetic interference, irradiation, humidity, and combinations thereof.
+47 Environmental conditions include as appropriate vibration, temperature, pressure, jet impingement, electromagnetic interference, irradiation, humidity, and combinations thereof.

-Issue H: Operational limits and conditions
+Issue H: Operational Limits and Conditions